macduff/gkwelding.github.com/README.md

-This repo contains a blog for the liquid interia site.
+This repo contains a blog for the liquidinertia.com site hosted by a non-github server.